 - To ensure that consumer-driven and recovery-oriented services are fully accessible.

-- Provide technical support for Schizophrenics Anonymous (SA), a peer support/self-help step program for persons who have schizophrenia or a related illness.
+- Provide technical support for Schizophrenia Alliance (SA), a peer support/self-help step program for persons who have schizophrenia or a related illness.

 - Friends and Family Support Conference Call (FFS), a peer support group for family members and friends of those affected by schizophrenia-related disorders.